jbaumbach/nodejs-scaffolding/README.md

 ## Node.js Scaffolding

-  A full-stack node.js sample application that demonstrates an architecture for building a complete production website with node.js.
+  Hello, and welcome.
+This repository is a full-stack node.js sample application that demonstrates an architecture for building a complete production website with node.js.
 It features an architectural demonstration of these features:

    * Built with Node.js and Express